moveit/moveit2_tutorials/doc/examples/ikfast/ikfast_tutorial.rst

      ros2 run collada_urdf urdf_to_collada $MYROBOT_NAME.urdf $MYROBOT_NAME.dae

-   Sometimes floating point issues arise in converting a URDF file to Collada, which prevents OpenRAVE to find IK solutions.
+   Sometimes floating point issues arise in converting a URDF file to Collada, which prevents OpenRAVE from finding IK solutions.
    Using a utility script, one can easily round all numbers down to n decimal places in your .dae file.
    From experience we recommend 5 decimal places, but if the OpenRave ikfast generator takes too long to find a solution (say more than an hour), lowering the accuracy should help.
 For example: ::